Cat scratch diseaseCSD; Cat scratch fever; Bartonellosis

 When to Contact a Medical Professional

 Call your health care provider if you have enlarged lymph nodes and you have been exposed to a cat.

 Avoid contact with cats to prevent the disease.
 If this is not possible, wash your hands thoroughly after playing with a cat, avoid scratches and bites, and avoid cat saliva to reduce your risk of infection.

 Stechenberg BW.
 Bartonella.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 201.

 Slater LN, Welch DF.
 Bartonella, including cat-scratch disease.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa: Elsevier Churchill Livingstone; 2009: chap 235.

-Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Reviewed By: Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine; David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc. Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.